-This guide is to show some of the devices you are able to share a screen with when you are having a Zoom class or meeting.
+This guide shows some of the devices you can share a screen with when you are having a Zoom class or meeting.
 This guide is by no means an exhaustive list of the types of devices you can share through Zoom, just a few examples.
-Feel free to test out other devices that you have, they may work very well.
+Feel free to test out other devices you have; they may work very well.

 Here is the list of examples within this guide:

 - Using a Phone as a Webcam with DroidCam

 The title share screen is not just about sharing your current screen.
 Zoom provides multiple options of devices and applications to share and your desktop screen ( monitor ).

 1. Start by clicking Share Screen on the Zoom navbar when in a Zoom session.

 2. Select what you are going to share by clicking on the tile and then clicking the Share button on the bottom right-hand corner of the window.
 What you are sharing is written at the tile's base, and anything open on your computer will appear here, ready to be shared.

 Selecting the unique tile called Screen will share everything on your device instead of a particular program.
 We don't recommend using this option if you have private information open.